Skip to main content

 • On successful completion of the programme, you will have the opportunity to graduate at a ceremony wearing formal dress.
 The hire of the formal dress is an additional cost.

-You may choose to progress to the BSc Canine Behaviour Management (distance learning) or BSc Applied Animal Behaviour and Training (delivered on campus) and later progression to an MSc programme at University Centre Bishop Burton.
+On successful completion of the programme, you may choose to progress to the BSc Canine Behaviour and Management (Top Up) (distance learning) or BSc Applied Animal Behaviour and Training (Top Up) (delivered on campus) elevating your career, where you will delve deeper into advanced concepts and specialised techniques.
+Later successful graduates can progress to an MSc programme at University Centre Bishop Burton.

 You can pursue a variety of careers, such as: Dog trainer, behaviour consultant, assistance dog trainer, detection dog trainer, service dog trainer, Customs and Excise handler, training dogs for commercial work, rescue and rehabilitation work.